chenwenxiao/Curve/README.md

 ```

 If you want to use jsdb which run simply in memory, you could set config.js without mysql_option and mg_path.
 Our release version is also by defaultly using this.

+Curve may be slow when the anomaly interval is too much because we use zones of hightcharts to color these interval, in future, we try to achieve a new workflow using the colorline of blacklabel's plugin(Maybe update with Curve).